Pedalknife/Pedalknife/README.md

 - 👋 Hi, I’m @Pedalknife
 - 👀 I’m interested in CyberSecurity, Ethical Hacking, PENTESTING, Cloud Security and Blockchain Technology
-- 🌱 I’m currently learning Pen Testing, AZURE Security Engeineer, CCSP
+- 🌱 I’m currently Working as a Security Engineer
-- 💞️ I’m looking to collaborate on Anything CyberSecurity
 - 📫 How to reach me ...
 HERE on Github
   Twitter: @RobCrypto_